SenseiCain/flatiron-sweep/README.md

 `$ flation_sweep --clone`

-This creates a directory called 'flatiron_sweep' in Dekstop, and clones all repos that contain the 6 digit cohort substring.
+This creates a directory called 'flatiron_repos' in Dekstop, and clones all repos that contain the 6 digit cohort substring.
 Includes basic filtering.

 # Deleting